jwalton/winston-format-debug/README.md

 The maximum number of lines to show in a stack trace.
 If not specified, defaults to unlimited.

+### terminalWidth

+The maximum width to print for values (other than `message`).

+Any "extra values" in the info object from winston will be printed, but each (aside from errors) are truncated to a single line.
+If specified, this is the width to truncate to.
+In a TTY, defaults to `process.stdout.columns`.
+Otherwise, defaults to 80.

 ## Special fields

 * level, message - Defined by winston.